TaiPoole/csc207-team-project/TeamContract.md

 * Based on your previous teamwork experiences, what other behaviours do you agree upon as a team?
     - some examples of possible additional team norms and expectations are included in the sample team contract in case your team needs some help getting ideas for what else you want to include.

+## Team Norms
+- Be friendly, communicative, and responsible for the work you do
 ---

 ## Decision Making